What does pro mean?

 Can we not all just get along and attempt world peace?
 Yes I get that the black community and every other minority has faced countless terror and still fear for the future of the black race especially in America and this inequality has forced people to have opinions and do things that are both dangerous and threatening to the future.
 But you telling me that I am not for the greatness of black people just because I married a caucasian man and will have biracial kids is just your opinion and I get it now, it”S OK to think so.

 I do understand the struggle the black community in America has now as an adult whose childhood was knitted away from all that ugliness of inequality and injustice.
-Not just because I am a black woman but because I am human and injustice to anyone is hurtful and if you don’t see that, then you truly are not paying attention at all.
+Mostly because I am a black woman but also because I am human and injustice to anyone is hurtful and if you don’t see that, then you truly are not paying attention at all.